The day-to-day operations of companies rely heavily on business intelligence. This is similar to how the internet works.

 9. Helpdesk Team Performance Dashboard

-A manager can use the Helpdesk Team Performance Dashboard to evaluate the performance of each member of the team.
+A manager can use the Helpdesk Team Performance Dashboard to evaluate each team member’s performance.

 This report reveals the number of calls made and received by each member and distributed.
 Additionally, it offers information about abandoned and lost calls.